lazuardy-tech/manifesto/README.md

 ## 📃 manifesto

+The Lazuardy Manifesto for Software Development.

-This is a repository for The Lazuardy Manifesto.
+This is a repository for the manifesto.
 Built using [Next](https://nextjs.org).